Five Traits of a Good School Counselor

-Guidance counselors play an important role in schools, helping students of all ages navigate a range of challenges and experiences.
-While becoming a school counselor requires training and education, such as earning a master’s in school counseling, it also helps to have strong interpersonal skills to succeed in guidance counseling.
+School counselors – historically known as guidance counselors – play an important role in schools, helping students of all ages navigate a range of challenges and experiences.
+While becoming a school counselor requires training and education, such as earning a master’s in school counseling, it also helps to have strong interpersonal skills to succeed in school counseling.

 If you’re thinking of pursuing your MS in School Counseling and want to find out how to become a counselor and thrive in the field, learn more about this rewarding line of work.